 It’s said that Vietnamese work hard during the whole year for only a plentiful Tet.
 That’s why Tet is also the occasion for shopping and renewing houses.

 The three main days of Tet Nguyen Dan are the most meaningful days for the Vietnamese family.
-They are busy with happiness; children play around with worry-free of schools.
+They are busy with happiness; children play around with worry-free schools.

 However, it seems only exciting for natives.
 Will Travelers to Vietnam at this time feel excited?

-If you are still confused, let’s follow our ultimate guide for traveling to Vietnam during Tet holiday
+If you are still confused, let’s follow our ultimate guide for traveling to Vietnam during the Tet holiday

-Tet Nguyen Dan usually falls in February, when spring is at the middle and flowers blossom everywhere.
+Tet Nguyen Dan usually falls in February, when spring is in the middle and flowers blossom everywhere.

 There is no fixed time to tell, but you can check on the lunar calendar.

 Moon calendar is only accessible for Asian countries like Vietnam or China where we have a Tet holiday.
 You can check the time for Tet from this calendar

 At this time of the year, it’s a bit cold and windy.
 The ideal weather for Tet is drizzle.
 We sense the fruitful and multiply atmosphere surroundings.

 However, Vietnamese people no longer feel breezing at Tet because the earth is warming.
 But spring rain at Tet and peach blossom still signal these special occasions.

 People start to celebrate Tet holiday from 23th of December to the middle of January according to the Lunar calendar.

 When Tet comes, people start to arrange their job and take a week off.
 Every family will have to lot to do to get ready for New Year’s Eve and the holiday.

 What do we actually do?

 Let’s check out the traditional schedule for Tet.

 On the 23rdof Lunar December, it’s time for Kitchen God day.
 Vietnamese people believe in three Gods in the kitchen refers to an old story.
-Their job is watching people’s live the whole year and report it to the king of Heaven on this day annually.
+Their job is to watch people’s live the whole year and report it to the king of Heaven on this day annually.